 Whereas, Section 327 of Title 23 of the United States Code (U.S.C.) establishes the Surface Transportation Project Delivery Program (Program) that allows the Secretary of the United States Department of Transportation (USDOT Secretary) to assign and states to assume the USDOT Secretary's responsibilities under the National Environmental Policy Act of 1969, 42 U.S.C.
 4321, et seq.
-(NEPA), and all or part of the USDOT Secretary's responsibilities for environmental review, consultation, or other actions required by Federal environmental law with respect to highway, public transportation, railroad, and multimodal projects within the state; and
+(NEPA), and all or part of the USDOT Secretary's responsibilities for environmental review, consultation, or other actions required by Federal environmental law with respect to highway, public transportation, railroad, and multimodal projects within the State; and

 Whereas, 23 U.S.C.
-327(b)(2) requires a state to submit an application in order to participate in the Program; and
+327(b)(2) and 23 Code of Federal Regulations (C.F.R.) part 773.109(a) require a state to submit an application in order to participate in the Program; and

 Whereas, on May 1, 2016, prior to submittal of its application to FHWA, DOT&PF published notice of, and solicited public comment on, its draft application to participate in the Program as required by 23 U.S.C.
-327(b)(3), and addressed the comments received as appropriate; and
+327(b)(3) and 23 C.F.R. parts 773.107(b) and 773.109(a)(8), and addressed the comments received as appropriate; and